 Modeling & Mapping Program

 During the 86th Legislature, Senate Bill 500 was passed which allocated funds from the floodplain management account in the Texas Infrastructure Resiliency Fund to the TWDB in order to develop and update flood risk maps in the state using current data and technology standards.
 Additionally, these funds will be used to support the development of a state flood plan and to provide up to date flood hazard information for the state.
 Considering this new legislation and the need for improved flood risk mapping, and leveraging the available statewide coverage of LiDAR elevation data the TWDB has chosen the Base Level Engineering (BLE) approach as a key path forward for Texas.
+BLE is an efficient approach that FEMA and its partners have developed to complement the traditional floodplain mapping approach.
 The TWDB is aiming for complete statewide BLE coverage by Fiscal Year 2024.
-In order to coordinate the resources needed to support this comprehensive effort, a new division entitled Flood Science and Community Assistance has been formed.
+In order to coordinate the resources needed to support this comprehensive effort, a new division entitled Flood Science and Community Assistance was formed.
 The division consolidated existing departments supporting grant coordination and community assistance and added two flood risk data focused departments called Flood Modeling and Flood Mapping.
-The modeling and mapping groups will primarily focus on delivering the statewide BLE mapping while also providing technical support to other flood and engineering related programs throughout the agency.
+The modeling and mapping groups primarily focus on delivering the statewide BLE mapping while also providing technical support to other flood and engineering related programs throughout the agency.

 The Cooperating Technical Partners program is an effort launched by the Federal Emergency Management Agency (FEMA) in 1999 to increase local involvement in developing and updating Flood Insurance Rate Maps (FIRMs), Flood Insurance Study reports and associated geospatial data.
 The TWDB has served as the state Cooperating Technical Partner since 2000 and is supporting FEMA’s Risk Mapping, Assessment and Planning (Risk MAP) program.